 Special Requests – In the Park

 If your class is planning a field trip to Zion, rangers may be available, based on staffing, to present an orientation or topic-based presentation to your group before you explore the park.
-Talks are usually 20 to 30 minutes long and typically held at the South Campground Ampitheater.
+Talks are usually 20 to 30 minutes long and typically held at the South Campground Amphitheater.
 Topics include human and park history, plant and animal adaptations, hydrology, geology, and ecology.
-For more information on any of these programs, contact the Education Coordinator at 435-772-0165.
+For more information on any of these programs, please call (435) 772-3256.